Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Experiment Setup

 \subsection{Performance Metrics}

 To evaluate the performance of learners, we use two performance metrics to measure the prediction results of our experiments: Magnitude of the Relative Error (MRE) and Standardized Accuracy (SA).
-We use these since (a)~there are advocated in the literature~\cite{shepperd2012evaluating,sarro2016multi}; and (b)~they both offer a way to compare results against some baseline (and such comparisons with some baselines is considered good practice in empirical AI~\cite{Cohen95}).
+We use them since (a)~they are advocated in the literature~\cite{shepperd2012evaluating,sarro2016multi}; and (b)~they both offer a way to compare results against some baseline (and such comparisons with some baselines is considered good practice in empirical AI~\cite{Cohen95}).

 Our first evaluation measure metric is the magnitude of the relative error, or MRE.
 MRE is calculated by expressing absolute residual (AR) as a ratio of actual value, where AR is computed from the difference between predicted and actual values: